-- The city was founded in 1830 under the Russian Empire and was called Akmolinskii prikaz, and served as defensive fortification for the Siberian Cossacks.
+- The city was founded in 1830 under the Russian Empire and was called Akmolinskii prikaz, and served as a defensive fortification for the Siberian Cossacks.
 Then after the century, it was renamed Tselinograd, as the center of the Soviet “Virgin Lands Campaign”, aimed to develop the agricultural movement in the region.
 After gaining independence, the city returned to the original name of Akmola and in 1998 it became “Astana” which means “capital city” translated from Kazakh.
 The name once again changed to Nur-Sultan, by unanimous parliamentary voting in 2019.

 - Kazakhstan is the largest landlocked country in the world, but for Nur-Sultan it is not an issue: Khan Shatyr – the shopping center, designed by well-known Norman Foster as the biggest marquee in the world has its own beach.
 Additionally, there is a piece of boundless ocean in the heart of the arid steppe zone – Oceanarium “Ailand” (“Duman”).

 - If you want to experience an extreme continental climate, Nur-Sultan is ideal for you.
 The weather is very diverse and depends on the season: in summer temperature can rise to 30*C, whereas during winter, it can go 40*C below zero, which makes it the second coldest capital in the world after the Ulaanbaatar in Mongolia.